Canon G1 X Mark III vs Panasonic LX15

 It is notable that the G1X Mark III has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark III and the LX15 are recent models that feature in their makers' current product line-up.
+Both the G1X Mark III and the LX15 are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the G1X Mark III followed on from the Canon G1 X Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon G1 X Mark III vs Panasonic LX15

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark III or the Panasonic LX15 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III: